Food and Drink to Help You Fight the Flu

 - Milk.
 Milk is hard for the body to metabolize.
 In some people, it can thicken mucous and increase nausea.

 - Soda/Pop.
 Avoid items high in sugar.
-Ginger ale allowed to go flat may help settle stomachs.
+Ginger ale allowed to go flat may help settle the stomach.

 - Alcohol/Coffee.
 It increases fluid loss in the body leading to dehydration and interferes with immune function.

 - Kombucha.
-There is no medical evidence this is beneficial.
+There‘s no medical evidence this is beneficial.
 Several studies suggest significant side effects.

 - Ice Cream.
 Dairy is hard to digest and can aggravate nausea.